tainari/100_days_of_python/README.md

 ## Day 17: Quiz Game 🤔
 True-or-false quiz game with twelve questions, focused on OOP.
 Added some answer verification.
 (Updated to be more OOP-focused and with external question bank)

+## Day 18: Million-Dollar Artwork 🎨
+Created Damien-Hirsch-esque dot art.
+Improved on expected output of project by not hardcoding the colour palette.

+## Day 19: Turtle Race! 🐢
+A simple game with six racing turtles, including betting by the user on which turtle will win.